jschuel/MIGDAL_simulator/docs/source/MIGDAL Detector Simulation.md

 - **apply amplification** - If True, apply GEM amplification

+- **gpu** - We've built in minimal GPU compatibility.
+Recommend setting this to False, but if True, `process_primary_tracks.py` will simulate amplification on a CUDA-supported GPU

 - **digitize** - If True, bin the GEM-amplified signal and simulate the CMOS camera and ITO strip readout responses to this signal

+- **write_ITO** - The ITO simulation is just a crude binning in xz.
+Given that there is no signal response simulation, we recommend setting this to False.

 - **write_gain** - If True, save the coordinates of each individual GEM-amplified ionization point. **Highly recommend setting this to False to save diskspace**

-- **overwrite_input** - If True, when `process_primary_tracks.py` is run, the primary track file is overwritten by the output of this script.
+- **overwrite_output** - If True, when `process_primary_tracks.py` is run, the primary track file is overwritten by the output of this script.
 The primary track information from the output will remain the same if this is marked True, so this setting simply replaces the primary track file with the file containing the primary track information *and* the MIGDAL detector simulation information

 - **output_dir** - If the `overwrite_input` setting above is set to False, then this is the directory that the output of `process_primary_tracks.py` will be placed in